GoogleCloudPlatform/functions-framework-nodejs/docs/typescript.md

       }
     ```

-4. Create a `src/index.ts` file with the following contents:
+4. Replace the contents of `src/index.ts` with:

     ```ts
     import type { HttpFunction } from '@google-cloud/functions-framework/build/src/functions';